 TOEFL OR IELTS SCORES

-Freshmen: Freshman applicants from non-English speaking countries must submit a TOEFL or IELTS score, unless English was the language of instruction for all courses in all years of secondary school.
+Freshmen: Freshman applicants educated in non-English speaking countries must submit a TOEFL or IELTS score, unless English was the primary language of instruction in all four years of secondary school.

 Transfer students: Transfer applicants from non-English speaking countries must submit a TOEFL or IELTS score, unless they have completed and received a passing grade in a college level English composition course at a US college or university.

 Waiver:If you feel that you qualify for a TOEFL or IELTS waiver based upon the requirements above, please submit all required transcripts to our office.
 Other test scores such as ACT or SAT score do not meet the requirements for a waiver.
 Once your transcripts are received in our office (are no longer displayed on your to-do list in your Student Center), we will determine your waiver eligibility.
 Waivers will not be processed prior to receipt of both the admissions application and transcripts.

 Generally, admitted students have an Internet-based TOEFL score in the 95–105 range (587–620 on the paper-based test) or an IELTS score of 6.5–7.5.
 Our TOEFL test code is 1846.

 TOEFL must be submitted electronically from the testing service.

 We do not accept the IELTS electronically.
 Please have a paper copy of your results sent directly from the testing agency to our office through the mail.
 Be sure to give additional time for this process.

 UW–Madison accepts the Duolingo English Test (DET) as supplemental information but it does not fulfill the TOEFL/IELTS requirement.